sjl/badwolf/README.markdown

 There's still quite a lot of room for improvement (particularly in HTML) so feel free to send me ideas through the [issue tracker][] or pull requests.

+It's MIT/X11 licensed, so feel free to hack it apart if you like.

 **If you're going to send a pull request that you want me to merge, please post a comment in it with before/after screenshots!**